cucous/cucous/README.md

 -Esudiante de ITI y freelance.

 ---⚠️ LICENSE ---
---Free for non profit use only
+Free for non profit use only
--If you don't know how to credit me, just credit me this way:
+If you don't know how to credit me, just credit me this way:
  (Prod.
 By Ivan Cucou)
--All Rights Reserved © - Ivan Cucou
+All Rights Reserved © - Ivan Cucou

 ---💬 Social Media---
 - twitter: @_cucou